 (1) In this section —

-Commonwealth income tax provisions means the provisions of Subdivision F of Division 13A of Part III of the Income Tax Assessment Act 1936 (Commonwealth).
+Commonwealth income tax provisions means the Income Tax Assessment Act 1997 (Commonwealth) section 83A-315 and the regulations made for the purposes of that section.

+Note: See the Income Tax Assessment Regulations 1997 (Commonwealth) Division 83A for the relevant regulations.

-(2) The value of a share or an option taken to be wages under this Subdivision is the market value of the share or option (expressed in Australian currency) on the relevant day, less the consideration (if any) paid or given by the employee in respect of the share or option (other than consideration in the form of services performed).
+(2) The value of a share or an option is the value of the share or option (expressed in Australian currency) on the relevant day, less the consideration (if any) paid or given by the employee in respect of the share or option (other than consideration in the form of services performed).

+(3) The value of a share or an option is —

+(a) the market value; or

+(b) the amount determined as provided for by the Commonwealth income tax provisions.

+(4) The employer may elect the method by which the value of a share or an option is determined in any return lodged under this Act.

+(5) However, the Commissioner may determine the method by which the value of a share or an option is determined if the grant of the share or option is not included as wages in a return lodged by an employer as required by this Act.

-(3) The market value of a share or an option on the relevant day is to be determined in accordance with the Commonwealth income tax provisions.
+(6) In determining the market value of a share or an option, anything that would prevent or restrict conversion of the share or option to money is to be disregarded.

-(4) For that purpose, the Commonwealth income tax provisions apply with the following modifications, and any other necessary modifications —
+(7) The Commonwealth income tax provisions apply with the following modifications, and any other necessary modifications —

-(a) the market value of an option is to be determined as if it were a right to acquire a share;
+(a) the value of an option is to be determined as if it were a right to acquire a beneficial interest in a share;

-(b) a reference to a taxpayer is to be read as a reference to the employee;

-(c) a reference to the Commissioner of Taxation is to be read as a reference to either that Commissioner or the Commissioner of State Revenue.
+(b) a reference to the acquisition of a beneficial interest in a share or right is to be read as a reference to the grant of a share or an option.

-[Section 9DD inserted by No. 15 of 2010 s.
-7.]
+[Section 9DD 8 inserted by No. 15 of 2010 s.
+7; amended by No. 29 of 2012 s.
+21.]

 9DE.
 Effect of rescission, cancellation etc. of share or option

-(1) If an employer grants a share or an option to an employee the value of which is taken to be wages under this Subdivision and the grant of the share or option is withdrawn, cancelled or exchanged before the vesting day for any valuable consideration (other than the grant of other shares or options) —
+(1) If an employer grants a share or an option to an employee and the grant of the share or option is withdrawn, cancelled or exchanged before the vesting day for any valuable consideration (other than the grant of other shares or options) —

 (a) the day of withdrawal, cancellation or exchange is taken to be the relevant day in relation to the share or option; and